jkaho/weather-dashboard/README.md

 ## Credits

-This web application makes use of the OpenWeather API ([https://openweathermap.org/api](https://openweathermap.org/api)).
+This web application was made with the OpenWeather API ([https://openweathermap.org/api](https://openweathermap.org/api)).

 ## Link